£170 Find Cheap Flights from Chicago to England

 The average price of all round-trip flights from Chicago to England clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to England on a Wednesday and more expensive on a Saturday.
-On your return trip to Chicago, you should consider flying back on a Wednesday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to England on a Thursday and more expensive on a Saturday.
+On your return trip to Chicago, you should consider flying back on a Wednesday, and avoid Saturdays for better deals.

 How far in advance should I book a flight from Chicago to England?